 Performance in practice Note that, for many programs, the running time will be better than the worst case.
 Indeed, substitutions are the most expensive operation, if the substitute expression is of high degree.
-For some models, like the population model, the substitutions take the form of Theorem C.1, i.e. $G(\boldsymbol{x}[k \mapsto (1-p)x_k])$, which is of degree 1.
+For some models, like the population model, the substitutions take the form of Theorem C.1, i.e. $G(\mathbf{x}[k \mapsto (1-p)x_k])$ , which is of degree 1.
 Such a substitution can be performed in $O(d^n)$ time, because one simply needs to multiply each coefficient by a power of (1-p).
 This explains why the population model is so fast in the experimental section (Section 5).
-In other cases as well, we can often make use of the fact that the polynomials are sparse (few variables or low degree) to reduce the space needed to store the coefficients and to speed up the operations.
+In other cases as well, we can often make use of the fact that the polynomials have low degree to reduce the space needed to store the coefficients and to speed up the operations.